cuteday/KiRaRay/README.md

 > The two necessary entries in the configuration are `model` (specifying the relative path to the scene file) and `passes` (describing the render pipeline).
 Once compiled, directly run `kiraray` without specifying configuration (this [example configuration](common/configs/example_cbox.json) will be used) to get a feel for this toy renderer.

 #### Usage

+**Headless rendering and tests.** The Python API can render a config without a window and return an owned RGB NumPy array.
+CTest runs a small CPU suite; local GPU smoke and image regression tests are enabled with `-DKRR_ENABLE_GPU_TESTS=ON`.
+See [testing](tests/README.md) for build selection, commands, artifacts, and reference updates, and [Python usage](common/scripts/README.md) for the API.

 **Camera controlling.** Dragging `LeftMouse` for orbiting, dragging `Scroll` or `Shift+LeftMouse` for panning. `Scroll` for zooming in/out.